 How many F1 teams have confirmed special liveries for the 2026 Monaco Grand Prix?

-One team has confirmed a full one-off car livery for the 2026 Monaco Grand Prix as of Sunday June 1.
-McLaren unveiled a retro orange-and-matte-black throwback livery on the MCL40 for the team's 1000th Formula 1 Grand Prix start, with 1976 numerals on the rear panel as a nod to James Hunt's championship year in the M23.
+Three teams have confirmed full one-off car liveries for the 2026 Monaco Grand Prix as of Thursday June 4, plus one driver race suit.
+Aston Martin unveiled a Maaden iridescent color-changing green-to-gold livery on the AMR25 with a hexagonal mesh gradient design symbolizing the transformation of raw materials into advanced technology.
+Audi F1 unveiled a Tazio Nuvolari yellow tribute livery on the team's titanium-silver carbon body, swapping every standard white Audi four-ring lock-up for bright Nuvolari yellow plus matching black-and-yellow race suits for Nico Hülkenberg and Gabriel Bortoleto honoring the legendary pre-war Italian Auto Union driver known as The Flying Mantuan.
+McLaren unveiled a retro orange-and-matte-black throwback livery on the MCL40 for the team's 1000th Formula 1 Grand Prix start with 1976 numerals on the rear panel as a nod to James Hunt's championship year in the M23.
 Ferrari has not announced a Monaco car livery but did reveal a Charles Leclerc Monaco home race suit.
 No other team has announced a Monaco-specific car livery, race suit, or driver helmet drop yet.

 What is the McLaren 1000th Grand Prix livery for the 2026 Monaco GP?